AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 6. A new `DeleteCommand` object is created with the returned set of unique indexes from the parser, and gets returned back to the `LogicManager`.
 7. The `LogicManager` calls the `execute` method of the `DeleteCommand` object.
 8. The `DeleteCommand` object calls the `Model#deletePerson` method for each of the set of unique indexes in decreasing order of the index's `zeroBasedIndex`.
-9. After all `indexes` specified have been deleted, `Model#commitAddressBook` is called on the `Model` argument to save the changes made to the list of persons in the addressbook.
+9. After all `indexes` specified have been deleted, `Model#commit` is called on the `Model` argument to save the changes made to the list of persons in the addressbook.

 #### Usage Examples